Fruits

 What Are The Rarest Fruit In The World, FruitoNix

-In the U.S. and Europe, fresh rambutan is virtually unheard of.
-If you want to try this fruit, your best bet may be to book a flight to Thailand or Indonesia.
+In places like the U.S. and Europe, it’s uncommon to find fresh rambutan.
+If you’re eager to try this fruit, you may need to travel to Thailand or Indonesia.

 2. Ackee